 Gearset's customizable filters let you control the types of metadata that are displayed in your comparison results.
-To add an additional layer or granularity, you can use regex filtering to include or exclude specific named items.
-For more information on how to create or edit a custom filter, see this article.
+To add an additional layer of granularity, you can use regex filtering to include or exclude specific named items.
+For more information on how to create or edit a custom metadata filter, see this article.

 You can use regex filtering to either include or exclude items from your comparison results.
 In this article we'll demonstrate how to use this powerful feature to tune your custom filters.

 Switching to named items